zwoefler/Testing-Environments/kubespray-test/README.md

 | Node3 | 192.168.33.40 |

 ### Users
 Each machine has the user `root` and `vagrant`.
-The SSH keys are set up, sos you don't need a password to enter the machines.
+The SSH keys are set up, so you don't need a password to enter the machines.
 In case you do, the passwords are listed below:

 | User | Password |
 | --- | --- |